angelacuahutle/Telegram-art-bot/README.md

 # Telegram-art-bot
-Telegram-art-bot is made to curate art base in tendencies
+Telegram-art-bot is made to curate art based in tendencies